-But the term "FUNDAMENTAL" is used in various senses.
-In a first sense, only TOE is fundamental: i.e., the true exact physics of the universe.
+But the term "fundamental" is used in various senses.
+In a first sense, only TOE is fundamental-or whatever supercedes TOE.
 In second sense, the currently known most basic laws are fundamental and they will cease to be fundamental if superceded-the standard model of particle physics is an example of current fundamental law.
-In a third sense, fundamental can be used to describe laws that fully describe some limited realm of physics-Newton physics is fundamental in the realm of CLASSICAL PHYSICS which we discuss below.
+In a third sense, fundamental can be used to describe laws that fully describe some limited realm of physics- Newton laws of motion are fundamental inside Newtonian physics.
 Newtonian physics was once considered fundamental in the second sense and was a candidate for being fundamental in the first sense-but those days are no more.

-Context must decide what meaning of "FUNDAMENTAL" applies.
+Context must decide what meaning of "fundamental."